Here, you can quantitatively understand how crime has changed in recent

 range and the same date range in the baseline years.
 If no baseline years are

-selected, the change between those two dates in the range will be displayed.
+selected, the increase in crime between those two dates in the range will be displayed.

-Data for the most recent months may be inaccurate or unavailable due to lag
+Note: Data for the most recent months may be inaccurate or unavailable due to lags

 Sorry, an error has occurred.Please wait, we're loading the table...